The White Rock

 Hugh’s first book, The White Rock: An Exploration of the Inca Heartland,

-was the result of a twenty-year long quest to explore and understand the
+which is now considered a classic, was the result of a twenty-year long quest

-Peruvian Andes in the area beyond Machu Picchu.
+to explore and understand the Peruvian Andes in the area beyond Machu Picchu.

 White Rock cover